Who we are

 Kaiya Cade Smith Blackburn

 Kaiya Cade Smith Blackburn is a publishing professional, writer, and musician based in Montreal.
-As a freelance editor for various Canadian presses, she specializes in academic nonfiction, memoir, and fiction.
+As a freelance editor for various Canadian presses, she specializes in academic nonfiction and memoir.
 She completed her bachelor's degree at the University of Toronto in English Literature and her graduate studies at McGill University in Musicology, where she was the winner of the 2018 Schulich School of Music Dean's Essay Prize.
 She is the author of A Long-Awaited Diamond Day: Examining the Reception History of Freak Folk (2019).
-She has held several research and educational posts at McGill in the field of musicology.
-She released two studio albums as a folk musician and composes music for film and television.
+She has released two studio albums as a folk musician and composes music for film and television.

 Ann Charney